Chapter 2 : So... I'm Engaged?

 “Thanks.”
 He chuckled at me.

 “Sorry, excuse me.”
 I shuffled past him awkwardly, brushing my shoulder against his as I ran down the corridor.
 I just about made it to the café but was 10 minutes late for my shift.

 “And where have you been?” she arched her eyebrow at me.
-Michelle is my boss, in case you haven’t noticed.
+Michelle is my boss, in case you hadn’t noticed.

 “You’ve got an admirer.”
 Another blonde waitress, Kelly, nodded to me as she walked past me, nodding me towards the front of the shop where James was sat, watching me.

-“Can I help you?” my fake-waitress smile was on and I walked up to him, holding a small pad of paper and my pencil hovering above ready to take his order.
+“Can I help you?” my fake-waitress smile was immediately plastered on and I walked up to him, holding a small pad of paper and my pencil hovering above ready to take his order.

 “A lot actually.” he smirked up at me, leaning casually on his clenched fist.

-“Right…” I looked at him unsurely, my pencil hovering above the paper.
+“Right…” I looked at him unsurely, my pencil hovering above the paper awkwardly.